0BAB1/HOLY_CORE_COURSE/tutorial.md

-# The HOLY CORE project : A full RISC-V Tutorial, for everyone.
+# The HOLY CORE project : A full RISC-V Tutorial, for everyone

 This tutorial will teach you how to build and test a RISC-V Single cycle core at the RTL Level.